mmcpher2/RyanSays/README.md

-#RyanSays
+The UT Coaching Search Game!

-This app is under construction.
+This is a web application that should currently only be used on web browsers.

-When ready:
+To use:
-Rename the app.config.js.example file to app.config.js and add in your firebase credentials.
-This will allow you to run Firebase authentication for your specific database.
+To use your own Firebase database, rename the app.config.js.example file to app.config.js and add in your firebase credentials.
+This will allow you to run Firebase for authentication and storing user information.